 Daily Bulletin

-WEATHER The weather today will be amazing for a day in mid-January.
-The high will be in the mid-forties, and the skies will be mostly sunny.
+WEATHER The February heatwave begins today.
+The high will soar into the low thirties, and the skies will be mostly sunny.

 Please stand for the Pledge of Allegiance.